Flatfeet Specialist

 How are Flatfeet Diagnosed?

-At Foot & Ankle Specialty Centers, we diagnose flatfeet with these steps:
+At Foot & Ankle Specialty Centers, our flatfeet specialists Scottsdale diagnose this condition with these steps:

-1. We see your feet and assess your gait to see if you need a flatfoot reconstruction.
+1. We see your feet and assess your gait to find the flat foot pain location.

 2. We may use X-rays, MRI, or CT scans.